cncf/kubernetes-community-days/planning/content-management.md

 Some basic guidelines for building a good event program include:

 * Encourage bold, innovative thought-provoking subjects
-* Recruit a diverse slate of speakers
+* Recruit a diverse slate of speakers (example: not all men)
-* Make sure one organization does not receive too many speaking slotsMake sure that all content is sensitive and appropriate
+* Make sure one organization does not receive too many speaking slots
+* Make sure that all content is sensitive and appropriate
 * Promote fun and participation
 * Encourage interaction between attendees
 * Specify what languages are acceptable for talks